-Between August 1988 and February 1989, The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) conducted a survey of water quality at Grade A dairy farm wells in Wisconsin.
+Between August 1988 and February 1989, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) conducted a survey of water quality at Grade A dairy farm wells in Wisconsin.
 Well water samples were collected from 534 randomly-selected Grade A dairy farms in Wisconsin and analyzed for many commonly used pesticides and nitrate-nitrogen.
-Of the 534 wells sampled, 66 contained atrazine above the detection level of 0.15 ppb.
-Thirty-nine wells contained atrazine above the PAL of 0.35 ppb and 3 wells were above the ES of 3.5 ppb.
+Of the 534 wells sampled, 66 contained atrazine above the detection level of 0.15 parts per billion (ppb).
+Thirty-nine wells contained atrazine above the Preventive Action Limit (PAL) of 0.35 ppb and 3 wells were above the ES of 3.5 ppb.
 The average concentration for all wells containing atrazine was 1.0 ppb and the highest concentration found was 19.4 ppb.